 - Are offshore investors, investing in Canadian real estate

 - Are buying a unique property that doesn’t fit into the guidelines of the major banks and insurers, like CMHC.

 If you fall into any of the above categories, we have the following options available:

 1. First Mortgage Program

-- Up to 80 percent of the value of your property in the form of a first mortgage, either with a bank or finance company.
-For example, let’s say your home is worth $500,000 under this program; you could borrow up to 80% or $400,000 on a 1st mortgage.
+Borrow up to 80 percent of the value of your property in the form of a first mortgage, either with a bank or finance company.
+For example, let’s say your home is worth $500,000; under this program you could borrow up to 80% or $400,000 on a 1st mortgage.

 This program is for clients with traditional employment, as well as those that are self-employed, both with verifiable & non-verifiable income.
 Credit wise, clients may have anything from a few late payments to a discharged bankruptcy on their credit bureau.
 This program generally offers shorter term solutions that are priced fairly competitively in the marketplace.